By Yuki Kawakami

 My parents brought the urn with Oscar’s ashes to Sydney on their brief trip, as they thought he should be laid to rest where he was born.
 Over several days, we drove to the different parks and beaches that we used to visit with Oscar, and pulled up in front of the houses where we had lived, reminiscing and sharing stories about that time.

 I have often questioned whether I would choose to be buried with my family and ancestors in Japan, or whether Australia would be my final resting place.
 It raises conflicting feelings I have about my heritage and my Japanese-Australian identity.
 What does it mean to be a migrant in this country when the history of this place is still evolving?
-A fellow Japanese-Australian artist and friend, Mayu Kanamori, teaches me a Japanese concept: Hone o uzumeru kakugo.
-It translates to “the preparedness and determination to bury one’s bones,” referring to the decision one makes to reside in another place until their death.
+A fellow Japanese Australian artist, friend, and one of Nikkei Australia’s founding members Mayu Kanamori teaches me a Japanese concept: Hone o uzumeru kakugo.
+It translates to ‘the preparedness and determination to bury one’s bones’, referring to the decision one makes to reside in another place until their death.
 During these turbulent times, when many people are oceans away from their families, this statement resonates with me more than ever.